It can be really difficult to recruit qualified candidates.

 If you have been in this profession for longer than 18 months, over 50% of your candidates should be the result of referrals.
 If that is not the case, you need to create and implement a consistent referral program.
 You are probably not obtaining referrals because you are not asking for them.

+It’s important to determine where most of your business is coming from, and revenue modeling can help.
 Technology has caused employers to have very high demands when it comes to recruiters’ ability to identify top talent faster than our competition.
 It is important to fill your pipeline of candidates with the titles you normally place in advance of writing orders, contracts, and assignments.

 By conducting revenue modeling, you are studying where you actually made fills or placements in the past two years, not just what business you wrote.
 This helps you identify the job titles you need to pipeline in advance, so you can react with top talent faster than your competition.